Entering the European market for table grapes

 Tips:

-- Maintain strict compliance with quality, delivering it as agreed with you buyer.
-Being careless with product requirements or pushing quality limits will lead buyers raise issues with quality.
+- Maintain strict compliance with quality, delivering it as agreed with your buyer.
+Being careless with product requirements or pushing quality limits will lead buyers to raise issues with quality.
 Send images of your product before shipment to avoid miscommunication.

 Maturity

 Table grapes must be sufficiently developed and display satisfactory maturity and ripeness.
-Therefore the grapes must have reached at least 16° Brix.
-Fruit with a lower index are accepted if the sugar-acid ratio is at least equal to:
+Therefore, the EU marketing standard for table grapes sets specific maturity requirements.
+In practice, however, the grapes must have reached at least 16° Brix.
+Fruit with a lower index is accepted if the sugar-acid ratio is at least equal to:

 - 20:1 if the Brix level is greater than or equal to 12.5° and smaller than 14° Brix.